otr4j/otrv4/otrv4.md

         keys for this correspondent, and transition msgstate to `MSGSTATE_FINISHED`.

+`FIXME note that this does not explain what to do with remaining MK_MAC keys to be revealed.
+The sender of the TLV Type 1 disconnect message has the opportunity to reveal.
+The receiver does not.
+It is possible -- within the protocol as it is described -- to send the remaining MACs in a message that has the IGNORE_UNREADABLE flag set.
+That way all MK_MAC keys are revealed.
+Especially given that the person issuing the 'disconnect' is the one affected by the fact that receiver's MK_MACs aren't revealed.`

+*
+  *
     * Otherwise, inform the user that an unreadable encrypted message was received, and reply with an Error Message, as defined in OTRv3 protocol.